 This presentation was given at WordCamp Greenville in Greenville, SC on March 7th 2020.
-The slides from this presentation can be found at the end of this post.
+The slides from this presentation as well as the recording can be found at the end of this post.
 The GitHub Repo with all code in the presentation can be found in my GitHub profile in the wcgvl repo.

 Last year I was selected to speak at WordCamp Greenville 2020 about building for Gutenberg.
 I had spent the last year or two trying to teach what I know about building blocks using tools like create-guten-block, but the learning curve of React has made that a bit more difficult.
 I decided to pivot the approach a bit and focus on how you can use Advanced Custom Fields Pro (ACF) to build blocks for the block editor.